Cryptocoders-wtf/assetstore-contract/README.md

 # On-chain asset Store

-On-chain asset store, which allows multiple smart contracts to shara vector assets.
+On-chain asset store, which allows multiple smart contracts to share vector assets.

 All assets registered to this store will be treated as cc0 (public domain), CC-BY(attribution), Apache 2.0 or MIT (should be specified in the "group").
 In case of CC-BY, the creater's name should be in the "group", "category" or "name".

-All registered assets will be available to other smart contracts for free, including commecial services.
+All registered assets will be available to other smart contracts for free, including commercial services.
 Therefore, it is not allowed to register assets that require any form of commercial licenses.

-Once an asset is registed with group/category/name, it is NOT possible to update, which guaranttees the availability in future.
+Once an asset is registered with group/category/name, it is NOT possible to update, which guarantees the availability in future.

 Created by Satoshi Nakajima (@snakajima)

 ## WebUI repository

-The corresponding WebUI respository assumes that it can access this repository via "../contract" to access some generated contents in the "cache" folder.
+The corresponding WebUI repository assumes that it can access this repository via "../contract" to access some generated contents in the "cache" folder.

 ## Setup package